Careers

 This position provides one-on-one support and/or supervision to patients with severe and persistent mental illnesses in the activities of daily living or in maintaining daily routines critical to a stable lifestyle.
 Provide training in daily living skills to improve self-help that impact living in the community.
 Monitor progress toward meeting treatment plan goals.
 Provide support and supervision during patient crises.

 This position provides exceptional care that results in a meaningful difference.
-It follow the values of humility, optimism, and a strong work ethic.
+It follows the values of humility, optimism, and a strong work ethic.

 Application Process